waczjoan/MiraGe/README.md

 ### Environment
 #### Local Setup

-To install the required Python packages we used 3.7 and 3.8 python and conda v.
+To install the required Python packages we used 3.8 python and conda v.
 24.5.0
 ```shell
 conda env create --file environment.yml
 conda mirage